wove/rtd_demo/docs/source/documentation/individual_ecosystem_services_tools.md

     - *3: very low fertility*

-- **Save intermediate calculations?:** If this is selected, the intermediate categorisations for agricultural pro- ductivity, based on single indicators only (i.e. slope, waterlogging etc.), are saved for user inspection.
+- **Save intermediate calculations?:** If this is selected, the intermediate categorisations for agricultural productivity, based on single indicators only (i.e. slope, waterlogging etc.), are saved for user inspection.
 This will enable consideration of how the component factors affect productivity potential.
 Saving this data is recommended if slope and elevtaion thresholds are adjusted or soil fertility reweighted because exploration of intermediary data will enable the influence of these user choices to be better understood when interpreting model output.

 - **Consider slope in overall valuation?:** Select to consider slope in evaluation of agricultural productivity.
 This should be applied in areas where slope is a factor in agricultural productivity.
 If not selected in areas with slopes over relevant thresholds, this may reduce accuracy of output on predicted agricultural productivity.